 2. Lay Down a Tarp

 Try grabbing a clean tarp (I suggest keeping one just for water play) and laying it down on the grass.
 Place the sprinkler on top and let the water pool up on the tarp.
 The water spray can be turned off after you get some water on the tarp or turn down the spray if desired.
-It makes shallow puddles for children to play in without getting sprayed.
+It makes shallow puddles for children to play in, like a splash pad, without getting sprayed.
 Be sure to pick up the tarp off the grass after play so it doesn’t ruin your lawn.

 3. Add Bubbles or Shaving Cream